You will find the answers to many of your questions in the International Student Handbook and also in the menu below:

 Large supermarket chains such as Tesco, Sainsbury’s, Asda and Morrison's also supply a wide range of products which may be similar versions of the foods you are used to eating in your home countries, so it is a good idea to visit these stores too to compare products and prices.

-This applies no matter what device you use, whether it’s a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or Blu-ray/DVD/VHS recorder.
-If you are unsure if this applies to you, you might find this
+any device you use, including a TV, desktop computer, laptop, mobile phone, tablet, games console, digital box or DVD/VHS recorder.

 What is Council Tax?